Projects per year

 Research Statement

-I am a bouzouki-player and previously recorded and toured internationally as a member of the Scottish folk group Rua (1986-88).
-As a singer/songwriter I toured as support for the Proclaimers on their Sunshine on Leith tour (1988), and also performed at many festivals including Reading (1990).
+As a bouzouki-player and singer I previously recorded and toured internationally as a member of the Scottish folk group Rua (1986-88).
+As a singer/songwriter I toured as support for the Proclaimers on their Sunshine on Leith tour (1988), and also performed at festivals including Reading (1990).
 I have released four albums of original songs, Capture an Image (1991), Prussian Blue (1996), Star in the Morning (2005), and Ingo and the Bouncy Castle (2011 – with the Corncrakes).
-In 2019 I contributed to the CD Gundermann in Europa which featured songs of Gerhard Gundermann in different languages.
-As part of my AHRC Fellowship I am producing a CD of Gundermann songs in English.

 Fingerprint